HovaLabs/better-theme-management-with-remix/README.md

-# Remix Perfect Dark Mode
+# Remix Perfect Themes

-Check out an explanation of the code and the live site [here](https://remix-perfect-dark-mode.netlify.app).
+Check out an explanation of the code and the live site [here](https://remix-perfect-themes.netlify.app/).

-This repo is a minimal example of how to set up a [Remix](https://remix.run/) app with light/dark mode.
+This repo is a minimal example of how to set up a [Remix](https://remix.run/) app with light/dark/custom themes.

 # Notes on developing and deploying this app